nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **System**: HireMe application

-**Use Case: UC01 - Add a new internship entry**
+**Use Case: UC01 - Add a new internship application**

 **Actor**: User

 **MSS (Main Success Scenario)**

-1. The user requests to add a new internship entry.
+1. The user requests to add a new internship application.
-2. HireMe creates a new entry.
+2. HireMe creates a new internship application.

    Use case ends.